nkoster/telsse/README.md

 ### Usage

 - Open a web browser and navigate to `http://localhost:8080` to view the SSE chat interface.
+Replace `8080` with the actual port number specified in your `.env` file.
 - Use a telnet client to connect to the telnet service and send messages.
 Replace `5023` with the actual port number specified in your `.env` file:

 ```bash